SAP-samples/teched2023-IN264/intro/intro2/README.md

 To enable the <b>New Hire</b> event in <b>SAP SuccessFactors(SFSF) Employee Central</b>, the following configuration steps has already been done for you.
 This section is for your information only.

-Run through the following steps in the given order:
+Run through the following steps in the given order and kindly do not touch or change any given configuration.

 1. Logon to the <b>SAP SuccessFactors</b> with the Admin User ID and Password
     <br><img src="/intro/intro2/images/SFSF_Logon.png" width=60% height=60%>